Frequently Asked Questions About Walt Disney World

 If you booked through a travel agent, the agent must make any changes to your existing reservations.
 The same general rules given above will usually apply.

 Yes, but it’s a little complicated.
-Let’s say there’s a vacation package deal that is valid for check-ins staring March 3, but you need to arrive March 2.
+Let’s say there’s a vacation package deal that is valid for check-ins starting March 3, but you need to arrive March 2.
 You’ll have to make two reservations: a room-only reservation for March 2 and then a reservation for the package starting March 3.

 If you want to stay in the same room, you can request to have the two reservations linked in the system.
 Also, when you check in, let them know you have two reservations and would prefer to stay in the same room (this isn’t guaranteed, but it’s rare that you will have to move).

 On the day your package stay begins, you’ll have to officially “check out” for the first reservation by check-out time (11:00 am) and “check in” for the second reservation.
 You’ll have to go to the front desk and get new room keys, which will have any package benefits, such as your meal plan, coded on them.
-Your package benefits will be available to you as soon as you get those new room keys, so I would advise checking in first thing on the morning your package stay begins.
+Your package benefits will be available to you as soon as you get those new room keys, so we advise checking in first thing on the morning your package stay begins.

 - If you are a Disney Vacation Club member staying at a DVC resort on points, the Dining Plan is available as an add-on through DVC Member Services, without purchasing tickets.
+This also works if you are renting DVC points from a member; you can have them add the Dining Plan for you.

 Since 2005, during select times of year, Disney has offered a free dining plan when you purchase a full-price vacation package that includes hotel room and tickets.
 Disney has mainly offered this plan in late summer as an incentive to get people to visit Disney World at a time when Southern schools are back in session, which causes the theme parks and hotels to empty out.
 Additionally, that period is peak hurricane season and extremely hot and humid.

-To see exactly when “Free Dining” has been available in past years, and when the offer was released each year, check out my chart of release dates.
+To see exactly when “Free Dining” has been available in past years, and when the offer was released each year, check out our chart of release dates.
 There is never any guarantee that Disney will continue to offer any particular discount, but this one has been extremely popular, so it will probably continue in the future, as long as Disney has a lot of rooms to fill.

 - There are no rooms at that rate remaining in the system for the particular combination of dates you want at the hotel you want.
-(Typically Disney holds a limited number of rooms for each code.)
+(Typically Disney holds a limited number of rooms for each discount.)
 It’s best if you have some flexibility in your travel dates and/or choices of hotel.
 If you can’t get your first choice, you can always try calling back from time to time, since rooms are released frequently.

 - It might be a problem with the reservations agent.
 Some of the agents at the Disney Reservations Center are more knowledgeable and helpful than others.
-If you have double-checked a code and made sure that it covers the resort and dates you want, but the person who answers the phone is telling you it won’t work or doesn’t exist, politely end the call and try again.
+If you have double-checked a discount and made sure that it covers the resort and dates you want, but the person who answers the phone is telling you it won’t work or doesn’t exist, politely end the call and try again.
 There are hundreds of agents, so it’s very unlikely you’ll get the same one twice.

 - What’s the best strategy for getting the cheapest tickets for Disney World?